egumasa/engagement-annotation-project/docs/FAQs.md

 ## Contents within direct quotes does not get an engagement tag.
 This is because the content within a direct quotations (" ") are not author's view, but the content on which the authors are supposed to take their stance on.
 For example:
-> <engmt class="attribute">According to Habermas</engmt>, "the public sphere in the political realm evolved from the public sphere in the world of letters, through the vehicle of public opinion it put the state in touch with the needs of society."
+> **According to Habermas (ATTRIBUTE)**, "the public sphere in the political realm evolved from the public sphere in the world of letters, through the vehicle of public opinion it put the state in touch with the needs of society."

 -> The content within the direct quote (i.e., "the public sphere ... ) does not get any tags.

 ## Does "in addition" recieve any tags?